-Lisa has been managing a successful dog walking business since 2007, allowing her to spend nearly every moment with her business partner, Jarrod and her beautiful dog, Atticus who had epilepsy and high health needs.
+Lisa has been managing a successful dog walking business since 2007, allowing her to spend nearly every moment with her beautiful dog, Atticus who had epilepsy and high health needs.
 Atticus is now in heaven, after turning 12 in May 2020.

 In her spare time Lisa has competed in marathon and half marathon events, fundraising for Breast Cancer Network Australia, Mitochondria Awareness and The Peter MacCallum Cancer Foundation.